CartoDB/academy/_app/_intermediate-design/03-how-to-choose-colors-part-2.md

 There aren't any numerical attributes illustrated on this map, like length of migration route or how long each took.
 The point of this map is to demonstrate which route belongs to each bird.
 It's easy for viewers to pick out each route because of the [contrast between hues.](https://academy.carto.com/courses/intermediate-design/choose-colors-1/#color-relationships)

 #### Make your own
-The CARTO Builder's Formula Widget gives you a 5-color qualitative palette by default if you are coloring by category.
+The [CARTO Builder](https://carto.com/docs/carto-builder/)'s Formula Widget gives you a 5-color qualitative palette by default if you are coloring by category.
 If your data has more than 5 categories, our system automatically groups the rest into an 'Other' category and colors them gray.
 We give you 10 default categories with the 11th as gray if you are styling a Builder map's layer by Value in a column, or using the Editor's [Category Wizard.](https://carto.com/academy/courses/intermediate-design/which-kind-of-map-should-i-make/#category-wizard) You can pick your own colors though!

-You should aim for hues that are not [analagous](https://academy.carto.com/courses/intermediate-design/choose-colors-1/#color-relationships), because if they are too visually similar your audience will have a harder time differentiating them.
+You should aim for hues that are not [analagous](https://academy.carto.com/courses/intermediate-design/choose-colors-1/#color-relationships) because if they are too visually similar your audience will have a harder time differentiating them.
 Like in this map:

 <iframe width="100%" height="520" frameborder="0" src="https://documentation.carto.com/viz/6b5f40ea-d27d-45d9-82ba-43060fdf65a6/embed_map" allowfullscreen webkitallowfullscreen mozallowfullscreen oallowfullscreen msallowfullscreen></iframe>